 Washington, DC – Congressman Lamar Smith (TX-21) gave the following statement on the House Intelligence Committee’s FISA memo.

-Washington, DC – Congressman Lamar Smith (R-TX) issued the following statement in response to U.S. military strikes in Syria:
+Washington, DC – Congressman Lamar Smith gave the following statement in response to President Trump’s first State of the Union Address.

-WASHINGTON – Congressman Lamar Smith (TX-21) issued the following statement in response to the American Health Care Act being withdrawn from the legislative schedule for Friday.
+WASHINGTON – Congressman Lamar Smith (TX-21) issued the following statement in response to the framework on immigration reform released by the White House.